H4rmey/Rust-OpenCL-Tutorial/README.md

 In OpenCL it works a bit differently.
 For this example we will go up to a 2d array to keep it somewhat simple.
 But do note that this could also work with 3d arrays.
 To index the value we want or to store a value in a 2d array we can also use a 1d array that has the size of x_range * y_range.
 (After all a 2d array is nothing but pointers that point to other arrays that have more pointers) To

 ## part 1 - storing 2d array in a 1d array
-To create a 2d array that countains all it's values in a 1d square array i created a simple function.
+To create a 2d array that contains all it's values in a 1d square array i created a simple function.

 	fn create_countup_vector2d(size : usize, doDebug : bool) -> Vec<i32>
 	{